Gina Chong

 travel, utah December 6, 2017

-Sometimes your entire family suddenly gets really into photography all at the same time and you roll with it.
-It’s nice having people to go on photo excursions with and fun to see how our different styles all come out.
-Last month we decided to go on a mini adventure exploring Antelope Island State Park.
+Sometimes your entire family suddenly gets really into photography all at the same time, and you roll with it.
+It’s nice having people to go on photo excursions with and it’s fun to see how our different styles all come out.
+Last month, we decided to go on a mini adventure exploring Antelope Island State Park.
 The four of us squeezed all of our camera equipment, trekking boots, and a few changes of clothes into the trunk of a sedan and set off.

-Our initial view upon entering the park was golden fields that went on forever with misty blue mountains in the background.
-We waded through the fields getting soft prairie grass spikes stuck in my cloth Vans and hair.
-My only want for these picture-perfect fields was for a breeze to run through them.
+Our initial view upon entering the park was of golden fields that went on forever with misty blue mountains in the background.
+We waded through the fields, getting soft prairie grass spikes stuck in my mesh Vans and hair.
+My only wish for these picture-perfect fields was for a breeze to run through them.
 How ‘mantic.

-We continued down the road and then pulled aside after seeing these large reflection pools.
-The lovely way they mirrored the clouds and mountains was enough to compel us to don our boots and clomp through the not-so-great smelling sludge that stood between us and the water’s edge.
-Turns out we made a good choice, I love the footprints in this photo.
-But a month later and my boots are still caked in mud sitting in a Utah garage, oops.
+We continued down the road and then pulled over after seeing these large reflection pools.
+The lovely way they mirrored the clouds and mountains was enough to compel us to don our boots and clomp through the not-so-great-smelling sludge that stood between us and the water’s edge.
+Turns out, we made a good choice-I love the footprints in this photo.
+A month later, though, my boots are still caked in mud sitting in a Utah garage.
+Oops.

 When we finally made it to the lake, we spent most of our time there.
-We stood above on the rocks watching a coyote trot along the beach until disappearing into the distance.
-I pretended to be a wandering hipster with a striped blanket, we each took turns gazing out into the distance pensively just long enough for some nice photos, I changed lenses about ten times not knowing what to shoot…you get the idea đŸ˜‰
+We stood above on the rocks watching a coyote trot along the beach until it disappeared into the distance.
+I pretended to be a wandering hipster with a striped blanket.
+We each took turns gazing pensively into the distance, holding our poses just long enough for some nice photos.
+I changed lenses about ten times not knowing what to shoot…you get the idea đŸ˜‰

 Utah is one of the best places to fulfill all of your outdoorsy dreams.
-Have you guys been?
 Have you visited Antelope Island Park?
 It’s a beautiful area for all kinds of photos.
 I just recommend staying for sunset, and then sticking around for that beautiful blue light that follows it.
-Happy Travels <3
+Happy travels! <3

 Share this: